 The main purpose of verification of employment is for mortgage lenders to verify the employment status and income of the mortgage loan applicant and that the employment and income will likely to continue for the next three years.

-- All mortgage lenders will require a verification of employment for all of their mortgage loan applicants.
+- All lenders will require a verification of employment for all of their mortgage loan applicants

-- However, for those mortgage loan applicants who have inconsistent W-2s from one year to the next and those with irregular hours or declining income, a written verification of employment and income plus a letter of explanation will determine what qualified income the mortgage underwriter will use.
+However, for those borrowers who have inconsistent W-2s from one year to the next and those with irregular hours or declining income, a written verification of employment and income plus a letter of explanation will determine what qualified income the underwriter will use.